Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/geometry/symmetry.md

 !!! info "Coxeter groups"

     The symmetry groups of most puzzle shapes are [Coxeter groups][Coxeter group].
 It's highly recommended that you learn about Coxeter groups and their construction using mirror planes before reading the rest of this page.
-The section titled **Symmetries of the cube** in [this article](https://syntopia.github.io/Polytopia/polytopes.html) is a good primer, and the interactive demos with three planes are very helpful references.
+The section titled **Symmetries of the cube** in the excellent article [Building 4D polytopes](https://syntopia.github.io/Polytopia/polytopes.html) by Mikael Hvidtfeldt Christensen is a good primer, and the interactive demos with three planes are very helpful references.

 ## Constructors